-- i.
-If a tournament is abandoned due to inclement weather (or other extraordinary circumstances) before the final, points will be awarded for all matches completed. - CASE: If only 1 of the 4 semi-final spots have been determined when the tournament is abandoned, the athlete who reached the SF round will be awarded SF points, and the remaining Athletes will be awarded QF points. - ii.
-If a final is abandoned due to inclement weather (or other extraordinary circumstances), the total amount of points on offer (Winner and Finalist) will be added together and then divided equally amongst the two athletes / teams. - iii.
-If a final is abandoned due to both players withdrawing prior to the start of the match, each player/team shall receive finalists points. - iv.
+i.
+If a tournament is abandoned due to inclement weather (or other extraordinary circumstances) before the final, points will be awarded for all matches completed.

+CASE: If only 1 of the 4 semi-final positions have been determined when the tournament is abandoned, the athlete who reached the SF round will be awarded SF points, and the remaining Athletes will be awarded QF points.

+- ii.
+If a main draw singles or doubles final is abandoned due to inclement weather (or other extraordinary circumstances), the total amount of points on offer (Winner and Finalist) will be added together and then divided equally amongst the two athletes / teams. - iii.
+If a main draw singles or doubles final is abandoned due to both players/teams withdrawing prior to the start of the match, each player/team shall receive finalists points. - iv.
 Tennis Australia has the final authority with regards to the awarding of points under points (i) and (ii) in this section.